Shakira: Tax controversy

 In November 2017, Shakira was named in the Paradise Papers.
 It was disclosed that she was the sole shareholder of a Malta-based company used to transfer more than $30 million in music rights.
 Her legal representatives maintained that her use of the company was entirely lawful.

-In 2017, an investigation into Shakira's taxes was announced by the Spanish authorities.
+Also in 2017, an investigation into Shakira's taxes was announced by the Spanish authorities.
 The prosecutors alleged that she failed to pay taxes in Spain between 2012 and 2014, a period during which she resided in Barcelona with Gerard Piqué.
 Shakira contended that her primary residence remained in the Bahamas during that time, that she was also engaged in international touring and was not legally a resident of Spain because of not having lived there for more than six months per year.
 In July 2021, a Spanish judge determined that there was "evidence of criminality" sufficient to bring her to trial on charges of tax fraud.

 In 2021, the Pandora Papers revealed that Shakira submitted applications for three offshore companies in 2019.
 Her representatives told LaSexta that these applications were not intended to establish new companies but were part of the process of dissolving existing ones.
 They asserted that the companies had no income or activities and that Spanish authorities had been informed of their existence.
 Most of the artist's income had been generated outside of Spain.

 Negotiations with the Spanish Prosecution Ministry took place, but in July 2022 Shakira refused the settlement offered (its terms were not disclosed), opting to go to trial to prove her innocence.
 Prosecutors requested an eight-year prison sentence and a €23.8 million fine for the alleged tax fraud offenses.
 The singer declared "a total violation of her rights".
 On 27 September 2022, a Spanish judge in Esplugues de Llobregat approved the tax fraud trial after prosecutors accused Shakira of failing to pay €14.5 million ($13.9 million) in taxes.
 She claimed she had already paid all owed amounts plus €3 million ($2.8 million) as interest.
 The Barcelona judge, Ana Duro, said the trial date would be set after she receives the necessary qualifying papers from both parties.

-On 20 November 2023, at the commencement of the trial, the deal with prosecutors was finally reached and Shakira settled the case by paying a €7.5 million fine.
+On 20 November 2023, at the commencement of the trial, a deal with prosecutors was finally reached and Shakira settled the case by paying a €7.5 million fine.
 In a statement, she cited her well-being and the interest of her children as factors influencing her decision.
+In May 2026, the Spanish National Court acquitted Shakira in a 2011 tax fraud case and ordered the government to return the over €60 million in fines and interest in relation to fines that were wrongly imposed in 2021.